 - India Gate is always open for everyone.

 - You can communicate in English everywhere in India, but knowing Hindi (Speaking) is blessings.

 After a heavy breakfast (I liked) headed for Old Delhi and on the way took a visit at Laxmi Narayan Temple and the Shrine of Hazrat Nizam Uddin.
-And in Old Delhi made a historic visit at Red Fort and Jama Mosque.
-In between enjoyed trolling at the Chandni Chowk Market by Delhi Rickshaw and didn’t forget to taste street foods (I love) here.
+And in Old Delhi made a historic visit to Red Fort and Jama Mosque.
+In between enjoying trolling at the Chandni Chowk Market by Delhi Rickshaw and didn’t forget to taste street foods (I love) here.
 There was too high heat and couldn’t be without a water bottle.
 And yeah, how could I miss visiting Raj Ghat, Mahatma Gandhi (Father of the Nation) Memorial?